The Conformal Flow of Metrics and the General Penrose Inequality: Abstract

 \section{Abstract}

-In this note we show how to adapt Bray's conformal flow of metrics, so that it may be applied to the Penrose inequality for general initial data sets of the Einstein equations.
-This involves coupling the conformal flow with the generalized Jang equation.
+The conformal flow of metrics \cite{Bray} has been used to successfully establish a special case of the Penrose inequality, which yields a lower bound for the total mass of a spacetime in terms of horizon area.
+Here we show how to adapt the conformal flow of metrics, so that it may be applied to the Penrose inequality for general initial data sets of the Einstein equations.
+The Penrose conjecture without the assumption of time symmetry is then reduced to solving a system of PDE with desirable properties.